CLIMATE AND ENERGY PROGRAM DIRECTOR, WRI CHINA

 The Leader We Are Looking For

 China is poised to play a major role in this historic transition.
 It is today the world’s largest emitter of greenhouse gasses but, equally importantly, it is leading on the innovation and investment needed to decisively tackle climate change.
-China’s ‘ecological civilization’ vision points to the historic opportunity that China has to accelerate its economic transition towards low-carbon development.
-The vision pushes the government to think well beyond the current commitment to peak carbon dioxide by 2030 and creates opportunities to significantly change planning frameworks and mindsets at both national and subnational levels.
+China’s pledge to peak carbon dioxide emissions before 2030 and reach carbon neutrality before 2060 points to a historic opportunity for China to accelerate its economic transition towards a net zero carbon economy.
+The vision pushes the government to think well beyond emissions peaking and creates opportunities to significantly change planning frameworks and mindsets at both national and subnational levels.

 The foundation of our work is delivering high-quality research, data, maps and analysis to solve the world’s greatest environment and international development challenges and improve people’s lives.
 We work with leaders in government, business and civil society to drive ambitious action and create change on the ground.
 Equally important, we bring together partners to develop breakthrough ideas and scale-up solutions for far-reaching, enduring impact.